This year's Amarnath yatra expected to be 'much bigger' than before: Official | Law-Order

 - India

-The arrangements for the yatra, to be held after a gap of two years due to the Covid pandemic, were discussed at a meeting here chaired by Union Information and Broadcasting ministry secretary Apurva Chandra.
+The arrangements for the 43-day pilgrimage, to be held after a gap of two years due to the Covid pandemic, were discussed at a meeting here chaired by Union Information and Broadcasting Ministry Secretary Apurva Chandra.

-Jammu and Kashmir chief secretary Arun Kumar, divisional commissioners of Jammu and Kashmir regions and deputy commissioners, participated also took part in the meeting.
+Jammu and Kashmir Chief Secretary Arun Kumar, divisional commissioners of Jammu and Kashmir regions, and deputy commissioners, also took part in the meeting.

-Talking to reporters here, Chandra said during the meeting, it was informed that this year's Amarnath Yatra is expected to ''be much bigger and better than before''. ''Expectations are that this year's yatra will be twice the size than ever before.
+Talking to reporters here, Chandra said during the meeting, it was informed that this year's yatra -- scheduled to begin on June 30 -- is expected to ''be much bigger and better than before''. ''Expectations are that this year's yatra will be twice the size than ever before.
 They expect about six to eight lakh pilgrims to visit the cave shrine,'' the secretary said.
-He said the arrangements for the yatra will also be twice the size than previous years.

-''Be it the drinking water, lodging, or sanitation, the whole administration is equipped to welcome a large number of pilgrims,'' he said.
+He said the arrangements for the yatra will also be twice the size of previous years. ''Be it drinking water, lodging, or sanitation, the whole administration is equipped to welcome a large number of pilgrims,'' Chandra said.

-Chandra said all the arrangements will be done for the security of the pilgrims. ''The nation's security agencies are on it.
-The security in Kashmir is good as can be seen by the huge number of tourist arrivals,'' he said.
+Chief Executive Officer (CEO) of the Shri Amarnathji Shrine Board, Nitishwar Kumar, said, ''We are expecting a two-fold increase in the yatra this year and similarly, we have also done two-fold preparations to make it successful.''
+Chandra, who convened the meeting for the yatra's publicity, said arrangements will be done for the security of pilgrims. ''The nation's security agencies are on it.
+The security in Kashmir is good as can be seen by the huge number of tourist arrivals,'' Chandra said.
 The registration for the annual pilgrimage to the cave shrine of Amarnath commenced across the country on Monday.
-The yatra could not be held in 2020 and 2021 due to the COVID-19 pandemic.
+It could not be held in 2020 and 2021 due to the pandemic.
 In 2019, the yatra was cut short days before August 5, when the Centre abrogated Article 370.
+During the meeting, Chandra said activities related to the pilgrimage will be projected throughout the country and the focus will also be on showcasing tourism in the region.

+''There is a need to highlight the various achievements of the Centre and the Jammu and Kashmir administration with respect to developmental work done in the Union Territory.
+We need to amplify such positive stories about the region throughout the country.
+Six to eight lakh pilgrims are expected to cover the yatra this year,'' he said.

+Chief Secretary Kumar said that this year's yatra will record the highest numbers because of better facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)